laurentsimon/attestation/spec/predicates/deployment.md

 }
 ```

-Let's assume the admisson controller is authoritative for scope type "cloud.google.com/service_account/v1" and "kubernetes.io/pod/*".
+Let's assume the admission controller is authoritative for scope type "cloud.google.com/service_account/v1" and "kubernetes.io/pod/*".
 Then the attestation authentication layer verification passes, because the only scopes in the attestation are of types "cloud.google.com/service_account/v1" and "kubernetes.io/pod/cluster_id/v1".
 If the environment the image is about to be deployed runs under service account "sa-name@project.iam.gserviceaccount.com" _AND_ the cluster ID is "some-unique@clusterid", the environment verification passes.
 Otherwise it fails.

 If the trusted roots are configured such that required scopes are "cloud.google.com/service_account/v1" and "kubernetes.io/pod/cluster_name" and the only attestation available is the one above, then the attestation layer verification fails, because required scope type "kubernetes.io/pod/cluster_name" is empty in the attestation.